sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### Vulnerabilities Property - Vulnerability - Acknowledgments

-Acknowledgments.
-Value type is array with 1 or more items of type Acknowledgement (acknowledgement_t).
+Acknowledgments have value type array with 1 or more items of type Acknowledgement (acknowledgement_t).

 ##### Vulnerabilities Property - Vulnerability - CVE

-CVE.
-Value type is a string matching the regular expression pattern:
+CVE has value type string matching the regular expression pattern:

     ^CVE-[0-9]{4}-[0-9]{4,}$